quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 # Introduction

-The version-invariant properties of QUIC {{INV}} define a version negotiation (VN) packet but do not specify how an endpoint reacts when it receives one.
-QUIC version 1 {{QUIC}} allows the server to use a VN packet to indicate that the version the client offered is unacceptable, but doesn't allow the client to safely make use of that information to create a new connection with a mutually supported version.
+The version-invariant properties of QUIC {{INV}} define a Version Negotiation packet but do not specify how an endpoint reacts when it receives one.
+QUIC version 1 {{QUIC}} allows the server to use a Version Negotiation packet to indicate that the version the client offered is unacceptable, but doesn't allow the client to safely make use of that information to create a new connection with a mutually supported version.

-With proper safety mechanisms in place, the VN packet can be part of a mechanism to allow two QUIC implementations to negotiate between two totally disjoint versions of QUIC.
-This document specifies version negotiation using VN packets, which adds an extra round trip to connection establishment if needed.
+With proper safety mechanisms in place, the Version Negotiation packet can be part of a mechanism to allow two QUIC implementations to negotiate between two totally disjoint versions of QUIC.
+This document specifies version negotiation using Version Negotiation packets, which adds an extra round trip to connection establishment if needed.

 It is beneficial to avoid additional round trips whenever possible, especially given that most incremental versions are broadly similar to the the previous